kabhishek01/rest-grpc-benchmarking/README.md

 <img width="875" alt="image" src="https://github.com/kabhishek01/rest-grpc-benchmarking/assets/11838719/e097e143-eda7-47ed-8885-5c1f4cd421bb">

-# Rest vs gRPC - GET as Bulk
+## Rest vs gRPC - GET as Bulk
 GET operation in this test refers to a invocation in which Rest and gRPC clients asks for the data in a stream which is batch of 100/200/500/1000/2000 weather records from respective servers.

 Although gRPC performs 2x faster than REST, REST response time remained consistent through out the test irrespective of batch size,  on the other hand gRPC response time kept climbing and it surpassed REST time of the load of 2000 record batches.
 If this is just one of the case or the consistent behaviour, it need to tested on a different machines to figure out.

 ![image](https://github.com/kabhishek01/rest-grpc-benchmarking/assets/11838719/46f7badf-0338-40b9-84d4-eb0e93a3e733)
 <img width="875" alt="image" src="https://github.com/kabhishek01/rest-grpc-benchmarking/assets/11838719/a793c437-4c91-472b-a82b-d49c6e9521ab">

+# Conclusion
+gRPC seems to be much faster compare to REST.
+In my observation if the payload is pure String and does not contains any primitive data types, REST is more suitable and flexible protocol.
+In case payload has lot of primitive data types, gRPC for sure out performes REST,